caseyg/awesome/TOPICS.md

 *   [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - Agent S: an open agentic framework that uses computers like a human

-*   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research is an AI-powered assistant that transforms complex questions into comprehensive, cited reports by conducting iterative analysis using any LLM across diverse knowledge sources including academic databases, scientific repositories, web content, and private document collections.
+*   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research achieves ~95% on SimpleQA benchmark (tested with GPT-4.1-mini) and includes benchmark tools to test on your own data.
+Searches 10+ sources - arXiv, PubMed, GitHub, web, and your private documents.

 ## mcp